 Going Home.
 This button appears when your soldiers have begun marching home.
 Clicking the button will recall them to their standard.
-You can only issue this order to your own soldiers, not soldiers that have been loaned to you by another leader.
+You can only issue this order to them all home.

+your own soldiers, not soldiers that have been loaned to you by another leader.